July 18-20, 2021 – Three Day & Two Night Cruise From Port Townsend to Favorite Local Gunkholes

 Day 2 – Admiralty Inlet to Mats Mats Bay (15-18 Miles)

 This will be the longest travel day, so some may want an early start.
-Flood tide starts at about 6:40am at Marrowstone Point, so getting around there by then or shortly after is a good idea, both to ride flood current all the way down the length of Marrowstone Island, and also to avoid a sometimes nasty tidal chop that can build up off Marrowstone Point.
+At best guess, flood tide starts at about 7:30am at Marrowstone Point, so getting around there by then or shortly after is a good idea, both to ride flood current all the way down the length of Marrowstone Island, and also to avoid a sometimes nasty tidal chop that can build up off Marrowstone Point.
+There is a fairly big flood tide all morning, so if you don’t get out of Kilisut Harbor early it might be a struggle.
+There is a negative tide in the morning of -.45, so only the most shallow boats will be able to sneak through the shorter route over the bar between Rat Island and Fort Flagler.

 After traversing the length of Marrowstone Island we make our way to Mats Mats Bay for our second evening.